Constellation-Labs/documentation-hub/validate/automated/nodectlCommands.md

 | :---: | :---: | :--- | :----: |
 | -v | &lt;version&gt; | statically set the version you would like to **upgrade** or **downgrade** to. | **optional** |

-*If you attempt to downgrade nodectl to a version that is now backwards compatible, you may risk unexpected results.
+*If you attempt to downgrade nodectl to a version that is not backwards compatible, you may risk unexpected results.
 Please see [upgrade_path](#upgrade_path) for more details on how to determine if a version is not backward compatible.*

 > #### Examples
 - Help file